Shabjdeed: Style

-Shabjdeed's lyrics often deal with conflicts between the Israeli Occupying Forces and the Palestinians.
+Shabjdeed's lyrics are mainly inspired by the daily life of a Palestinian in the West Bank, especially of his generation, growing up after, and not during, the Nakba, the Naksa, as well as the First and Second Intifada.
+The Palestinian struggle and life under occupation are rarely discussed in his lyrics, much more just referenced as a part of daily life.
 His use of the Arabic language is characterized as playful, using alliteration and rhyming to create a unique style.
 His delivery has been described as a "constant overflow of words that fills every corner of a track."
-His rapping has been characterized as having a thick accent.
+Shabjdeed's rapping has been distinguished by his thick accent.
 He cites the Ramallah rap collective Saleb Wahed as a major source of inspiration.

 BLTNM

-Along with Al-Nather and Shabmouri, he is a part of BLTNM, pronounced "blatinum", in reference to Platinum Records in Dubai and the fact that there's no P phoneme in Arabic.
+Along with Al-Nather (الناظر) and Ahmad Zaghmouri (Shabmouri), he is a part of BLTNM, pronounced "blatnum", in reference to Platinum Records in Dubai and the fact that the P phoneme is not distinguished from the B phoneme in Arabic they are usually both represented by the ب character.
 The group participated in a campaign for Burberry August 2020.

 The critic Ma'an Abu Taleb named Shabjdeed and Al Nather's 2019 track "Mtaktak" for a list of the "greatest hip-hop songs of all time" published by the BBC.